 Open source furniture design is popping up these days.
-Open Design means mainly two things: documentation is shared freely so that users can make their own models, furnitures are made with digital fabrication and can be reproduce in a makerspace or FabLab.
+Open Design means mainly two things: documentation is shared freely so that users can make their own models, furniture is made with digital fabrication and can be reproduced in a makerspace or FabLab.

 In a few words, as smartly said by the Open Design Contest initiative:

 … designing and sharing products that can be made with digital fabrication.
 The designs are published under a Creative Commons license, so that anyone can download, use and adapt the designs, and upload derived designs again!

 Take a look at these 20 inspiring open source furniture pieces that you can make your own.

 Pod has been designed by French open designer Samuel Javelle.
 It is a stool made of wood.
 Pieces are cut with a milling machine and assembled with wood screws.

 The Never Ending Bench was one of the winning design of Open Design Contest Paris organized during FabLab Squared in 2011.
 This bench is entirely made of wood and the pieces can be added without ending.